protesilaos/my-website/_codelog/2022-01-02-review-modus-themes-org-habit-colours.md

 `modus-vivendi` has a black background, so any extra intensity is immediately noticeable.

-Modus Operandi select graph (org-habit) colour pairs distance in hueness:
+Modus Vivendi select graph (org-habit) colour pairs distance in hueness:

 |                                 |         |         | Distance |
 |---------------------------------+---------+---------+----------|